 National Survey on Drug Use and Health

-According to the 2022 National Survey on Drug Use and Health (NSDUH), about 6 million Americans between the ages of 12 and 20 report current alcohol consumption; this represents 15% of this age group for whom alcohol consumption is illegal.
+According to the 2023 National Survey on Drug Use and Health (NSDUH), an estimated 5.6 million Americans between the ages of 12 and 20 report current alcohol consumption; this represents nearly 15% of this age group for whom alcohol consumption is illegal.

-Over the past decade, the National Survey on Drug Use and Health surveys have shown a decline in the prevalence rates of current, binge, and heavy alcohol consumption among 12- to 20-year olds, including nearly 2.8 million fewer underage drinkers and more than 2.2 million fewer binge drinkers since 2013.
+For more than three decades the Substance Abuse and Mental Health Services Administration (SAMHSA) has collected data to advance the behavioral health of Americans, reporting on key substance use and mental health indicators.
+From 2021 to 2023 the National Survey on Drug Use and Health surveys have shown a slight declines in the prevalence rates of lifetime, annual, and current underage drinking, while binge drinking and heavy alcohol consumption relatively unchanged.
+Among 12- to 20-year olds, there 3.0 million fewer underage drinkers and nearly 2.0 million fewer binge drinkers since 2014.

-• Past month consumption among 12- to 20-year olds has declined 33 percent proportionally from 23% in 2013 to 15% in 2022.
+- Past month consumption among 12- to 20-year-olds declined six percent proportionally from 15.6% in 2021 to 14.6% in 2023.
 Current consumption among underage persons is at an all-time record low.

-• Underage binge drinking (four/five or more drinks (female/male) on the same occasion on at least one day in the past month) rates decreased 39 percent proportionally from 13% in 2015 to 8% in 2022, reaching an historic low.
+- Underage binge drinking rates (four/five or more drinks on the same occasion on at least one day in the past month) remained flat and unchanged from 2021 to 2023 (8.6%).

 College Drinking – National Survey Results